mmikowski/powercss/README.md

 This prevents any later **vsheet** from overriding the value for `_font_size_` for the `.pcss-_box_` selector in the cascade.

 An astute reader will again notice that a **vsheet** can be used across many **cascades**.
 Please keep this in mind when locking rule values.

 ## Example 004: Compression
-This example is illustrated by `pcss._ex004_.html` which can be found in the `node_modules/powercss/examples` directory or [online][11].
-Open the file with your browser to see the results.
+This example is may be found at `node_modules/powercss/examples/pcss._ex004_.html` directory or [online][11].
+Open the file with a browser to see the results.

 CSS uses long keywords and values, and is often quite repetitive.
 A PowerCSS solution can often be compressed to a fraction of the size of minimized CSS.
 Consider the example above where we created the `_global_red_grad_map_` symbol.
 The initial definition required 276 characters, or 113% of minimized CSS.
 However, if we use this symbol more than once, we come out far ahead, as the compressed PowerCSS representation is only 2.9% the size of the minimized CSS.
 If we use the gradient 3 times, the PowerCSS representation is 39.5% the size of minimized CSS.
 If we use it 5 times, the PowerCSS representation is less than 25% the size.

 PowerCSS code and modules that use it can be highly compressed thanks to the use of easily recognized symbols that start and end in an underscore like `_css_str_`.
 After concatenating all JavaScript files in our project, we can replace these symbols with unique tokens, using the shortest tokens for the most common symbols.
 We call this the **SuperPack** technique, and we can often reduce file size to 50% of `UglifyJS` alone.

 In Example 004, the PowerCSS library and the CSS directives were reduced to 30% of their original size, and to 15% when using the SuperPack" technique described above.

 ## Example 005: Performance
-This example is illustrated by `pcss._ex005_.html` which can be found in the `node_modules/powercss/examples` directory or [online][11].
-Open the file with your browser to see the results.
+This example may be found at `node_modules/powercss/examples/pcss._ex005_.html` or [online][11].
+Open the file with a browser to see the results.

 We have taken great care to ensure PowerCSS is as fast, or sometimes even faster than static CSS.
 We calculate the cascades in software and only provide to the browser a single optimized stylesheet to render.
 The browser rendering engine doesn't need to work loading and merging sometimes dozens of external stylesheets.

 Any change to PowerCSS has up to four process phases: